The Yawkey Foundations are currently only accepting applications from previously funded organizations.

 Major Grant Policy

-The Yawkey Foundations will consider projects regarding major grants with enduring institutions that have a historical relationship with the Foundations and are well-recognized throughout the region for accomplishment in their field.
-The Yawkey Foundations do not accept unsolicited requests for major grants.
+The Yawkey Foundations will consider major grants to well established institutions for capital projects.
+Organizations receiving these grants have a historical relationship with the Foundations and are well-recognized throughout the region for accomplishment in their field.
+Major grants are by invitation only.